chef-boneyard/chef-rfc/rfc0001-resource-guard.md

     end
 ```

-### powershell\_script boolean result code interpretation
+### powershell\_script Boolean result code interpretation

 The value of guard conditionals for powershell\_script gets the following
 modification:

 * The process exit code for a PowerShell script fragment executed by the
-  powershell\_script resource will support passing a the value of a boolean
+  powershell\_script resource will support passing a the value of a Boolean
   expression from the script through the interpreter exit code
-* Boolean interpretation is only valid if the script fragement could have been
+* Boolean interpretation is only valid if the script fragment could have been
   executed as the definition of a PowerShell function with a return type of
-  **bool**, a PowerShell type analogous to a typical boolean data type.
+  **bool**, a PowerShell type analogous to a typical Boolean data type.
 * In this case, if the function return value is the PowerShell value **$true**,
   the exit code is 0 (overloaded with 'success'), otherwise function return
   value is **$false** and the exit code is 1.